Q. What are the Plan's eligibility requirements?

 - You are an extended part-time employee.

-- You are characterized as a trainee as described in the Key Terms section.
+- You are a trainee as described in the Key Terms section.

 Eligible family members

 You may also elect coverage for your eligible family members including:

 - Your spouse.
 When you enroll your spouse for coverage, you may be required to provide proof that you are legally married.